jimmont/hearthealth/README.md

 Below is the original problem set with responses inline for part 2.

-1 To run it install Deno by following the instructions at https://deno.land 2 Run app.js with Deno by invoking the command in the comment at the top of that script.
+1. To run it install Deno by following the instructions at https://deno.land
+2. Run app.js with Deno by invoking the command in the comment at the top of that script.
-3 The script will suggest opening localhost on the given port in stdout.
+3. The script will suggest opening localhost on the given port in stdout.
-4 Look at the page, select a user as it suggests, interact with the chart.
+4. Look at the page, select a user as it suggests, interact with the chart.
-5 Provide feedback to me via email that you have or found at www.jimmont.com
+5. Provide feedback via email that you have or can find at www.jimmont.com, thanks.

 # Frontend Assignment